GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Programming is at least as difficult as developing a mathematical theory.
+A good programmer is someone who looks both ways before crossing a one-way street.

-~ Daniel T. Barry
+~ Doug Linder
 <pre>

 </pre>